 Junior doctors march in London.
 Photo: Garry Knight

-Industrial action will take place in the form of a full withdrawal of labour for five days, between the hours of 8am and 5pm during the following periods:
+Industrial action was originally announced to take place in the form of a full withdrawal of labour for five days, between the hours of 8am and 5pm during the following periods:

 - Monday 14 November to Friday 18 November

 - Monday 5 December to Friday 9 December

 The dispute concerns a new contract for junior doctors which the government has announced it will impose from October.
 In July junior doctors, members of the BMA, voted to reject the proposed contract.
 On August 31 the British Medical Association (BMA) Council confirmed it supported a recommendation for industrial action from the BMA Junior Doctors Committee.

 Claire Sullivan, the CSP's director of employment relations and union services, said:

 'We agree with the concerns expressed about the need to resource seven-day services properly, both in terms of numbers of staff and rates of pay for people working unsocial hours.
 Stretching five day services over seven without additional resourcing is unsafe and ineffective for patients and unfair to healthcare staff.

 'We support people’s right to take strike action - we know that health workers are hugely committed to their patients and only ever consider this as a last resort when all other options have been exhausted.
 'We hope a solution can be found in partnership that is in the best interests of patients, NHS staff and the health service as a whole.'